 Hearing Aid Evaluation

 At the time of your hearing evaluation, a case history will be taken to determine the extent to which your hearing problem impacts your day-to-day life as well as the lives of your family members.
-Your hearing specialist will review your general health history and ask when and how the hearing loss started, if there is ringing in your ears (tinnitus), and if you experience dizziness.
+Your audiologist will review your general health history and ask when and how the hearing loss started, if there is ringing in your ears (tinnitus), and if you experience dizziness.

-If your hearing test reveals permanent hearing loss, your hearing specialist may recommend a hearing aid for one or both ears.
+If your hearing test reveals permanent hearing loss, your audiologist may recommend a hearing aid for one or both ears.
 She may explain what sounds you are not hearing and what a hearing aid (or hearing aids) can do to help.
 It is usually at this appointment that you will get to see and touch different styles of hearing aids.
 In some cases, you may even be able to listen to a hearing aid.
-Your hearing specialist will help you choose the best hearing aid style, features, and level of sophistication based on your degree of hearing loss, your lifestyle, and your financial circumstances.
+Your audiologist will help you choose the best hearing aid style, features, and level of sophistication based on your degree of hearing loss, your lifestyle, and your financial circumstances.
 The final decision, however, regarding which hearing aid to purchase is yours.